 Estonia Country Report

 Relations with Russia are made tense by the increased presence of NATO forces in Estonia and disputes over the rights of the Russian minority in the country.
 The border treaty remains unratified by the Russian and Estonian parliaments.
 Estonia has been erecting a fence and deploying surveillance equipment along the border with Russia, which will most likely generally improve the security situation in Estonia.
-Interstate war is highly unlikely because of Estonia's NATO membership and the alliance's current commitment to the Baltic states' security and Russia's involvement in Syria.
+Interstate war is highly unlikely because of Estonia's NATO membership and Russia's involvement in Syria.
 Airspace incursions by Russian fighter jets are probable.
 Cyber espionage and cyber attacks against Estonia are likely.

 Vaccines required to enter the country